darkoppressor/cheese-engine/docs/buildInstructions.md

 is commented out

 Prepare everything (assets, etc.) by running:
-'cheese-engine/tools/android-prep PROJECT-DIRECTORY KEY-STORE-LOCATION KEY-PASSWORDS-LOCATION KEY-ALIAS' Note that if you want to edit save_location.cfg as detailed in the Package step below, you need to do that before running the android prep script
+'cheese-engine/tools/android-prep PROJECT-DIRECTORY KEY-STORE-LOCATION KEY-PASSWORDS-LOCATION KEY-ALIAS ANDROID-ABI-TARGETS' Note that if you want to edit save_location.cfg as detailed in the Package step below, you need to do that before running the android prep script